geerlingguy/raspberry-pi-dramble/README.md

   1. [Provision the Raspberry Pis](http://www.pidramble.com/wiki/setup/provision)
   1. [Deploy Drupal to the Raspberry Pis](http://www.pidramble.com/wiki/setup/deploy-drupal)

+> It is recommended you use the 64-bit version of Raspberry Pi OS, as some of this project's dependencies require it (and may not install on 32-bit Pi OS).

 #### Adding more nodes

 You can add more than four nodes, if you desire; add additional hosts in the same sequence in the following files: